marvcode/swiss_tournament/README.md

 **Prerequisites:**
 It is assumed that you have access to a computer running postgreSQL v9.4 or later.
-Whether connecting to this computer locally or remotely, you will need to connect as a superuser (such as 'postgres') and create a database called 'tournament'.
+Whether connecting to this computer locally or remotely, you will need to connect to postgres as a superuser (such as 'postgres') and create a database called 'tournament'.

 The tournament database must have the following roles provisioned: